KnowOneActual/homebrew-tap/README.md

 # KnowOneActual Homebrew Tap

-This is a custom Homebrew tap for tools, scripts, and applications built by KnowOneActual.
+This is a custom Homebrew tap for tools, scripts, and applications.

 ## How to Use This Tap